dewanshikarnawat/leetcode-daily/README.md

 │   └── 2812.
 Find the Safest Path in a Grid.cpp
 │   └── 3286.
 Find a Safe Walk Through a Grid.cpp
 │   └── 3620.
 Network Recovery Pathways.cpp
+│   └── 2492.
+Minimum Score of a Path Between Two Cities.cpp
 └── README.md
 ```